Skip to main content

 Paid

-Jim says "The absolute best course for building an API in .Net core and working with Angular!"
+Jim describes this as "The absolute best course for building an API in .Net core and working with Angular!"

-Daniyal says: "This is a complete project based course from start to finish with real world experience using technologies that are currently in demand in the market.
-People interested in learning latest technologies should consider this course."
+Daniyal highlights its practicality, saying, "This is a complete project-based course from start to finish with real-world experience using technologies that are currently in demand."

 • Setting up the developer environment